| the Compartmented Robust Posix C++ Unit Test system |

 matches the string against an extended regular expression.
 Other

-flags are crpcut::regex::i
+flags are crpcut::regex::i for

 ignoring case, and crpcut::regex::m